Olufemi-Olarewaju/credit-risk-classification/README.md

   * Total debt: Total debt owed by the borrower.
   * Loan Status: Indicates of the loan is a healthy one or a risky one.

-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-* Describe the stages of the machine learning process you went through as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
+* The target was to predict the `loan_status`.

+* The predictive model was built using `LogisticRegression` model and the data was resampled using the `RandomOverSampler`module.

 ## Results